Vpekdas/webserv/README.md

 4. Of course, I won't miss a chance to showcase my portfolio!
 <img width="1440" alt="Screenshot 2024-11-03 at 19 09 01" src="https://github.com/user-attachments/assets/22c8b1b9-31b8-47bc-8355-cd18934c6e60">

-Webserv is a project from the 42 Common Core curriculum.
-The goal is to replicate the features of a web server, such as Nginx.
-As part of the 42 curriculum, we are limited to using only C++98 features and must handle I/O operations using tools like epoll.
-One of the key restrictions is that we cannot use read() function calls unless there are active epoll events, ensuring efficiency.

 ### Purpose